earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: Anyone else you would like to thank?

-A: We would like to thank Artisania [link] for our rehearsal space.
+A: We would like to thank [Artisania](https://www.artistania.org/) for our rehearsal space.
 We would like to thank Fusion festival and the entire crew of the Cloud Cuckoo stage for welcoming us so warmly.
 We would like to thank all our fans, both the old and new ones we have assimilated.

 ## Cloud Kinski is Amazing